Table of contents

 Warning Signs & Labels

-These are devices that can be attached to lockout devices or energy-isolating devices to provide information and warning about the LOTO.
-Warning signs should be visible, legible, and durable.
-They should also include the name of the authorized employee, the date and time of the LOTO, and the reason for the LOTO.
+Warning signs and labels’ purposes are to provide information and warning about the LOTO.
+They should be visible, legible, and durable and should include the name of the authorized employee, the date and time of the LOTO, and the reasoning.

 Roles and Responsibilities of Employees Involved in LOTO

-There are different roles and responsibilities for employees involved in LOTO, depending on their level of authority and involvement in the service or maintenance work.
+There are different roles and responsibilities for employees involved in LOTO.
+This depends on their level of authority and involvement in the service or maintenance work.
 These roles are:

-Other employees: These are employees who work in areas where LOTO is performed but are not directly involved in the service or maintenance work or in operating or using the machines or equipment.
+Other employees: These are employees who work in areas where LOTO is performed but are not directly involved in the service or maintenance work.
 Other employees are responsible for being aware of the LOTO procedures and not interfering with the LOTO devices or attempting to start the machines or equipment during work.

 Common Mistakes and Challenges of LOTO Implementation